Frequently Asked Questions

 Am I insured for civil liability if I go out with you?

-Our civil liability insurance covers guests for two weekends only.
+Our civil liability insurance covers guests for four meets only.
 After these you are not covered unless you have civil liability insurance for mountaineering under another policy, e.g. as individual member of Mountaineering Scotland, British Mountaineering Council or of a Club affiliated to either body, see Liability for prospective members and guests.
 We ask you to read this, please.

 Why should I join the LSCC?

-You will meet a number of inspirational women who have a wealth of experience, many of whom really pushed the boundaries in their time; you will know that when you go on the hill with a full member, you are with a competent mountaineer; you will be encouraged to try new things, and extend your own limits - and you'll have a lot of fun!
+You will meet inspirational women who have a wealth of mountaineering experience, you will know that when you go on the hill with a full member, you are with a competent mountaineer; you will be encouraged to try new things, explore new places, and extend your own skills - and you'll have a lot of fun!

 What does it cost?

-The annual membership fee is £30, of which £16.25 is the cost of affiliation to the Mountaineering Scotland.
+The annual LSCC membership fee is £40, of which £20.15 is the cost of affiliation to the Mountaineering Scotland.